High-temperature series expansion of the dynamic Matsubara spin correlator: Derivation of Dyn-HTE

 \subsection{Graph-based evaluation of bond-sums}

 Compared to the established HTE for equal-time spin-spin correlators $\left\langle S_{i}^{z}S_{i^{\prime}}^{z}\right\rangle$, the new and challenging aspect in Eq.~\eqref{eq:c(n)_ii'(m)-rec} are the $n+2$-dimensional imaginary time integrals.
-Relegating the integral evaluation to the end of this section we first focus on the bond-sums exposed in Eq.~\eqref{eq:bond_sum_F} for which efficient evaluation strategies are well developed \cite{oitmaaSeriesExpansion2006}.
+We relegate the integral evaluation to section \ref{subsec:KernelTrick}.
+Here we first focus on the bond-sums in Eq.~\eqref{eq:c(n)_ii'(m)-rec}, which we expose by summarizing the rest as follows,

+Efficient evaluation strategies for these bond-sums are well developed in the literature on conventional HTE \cite{oitmaaSeriesExpansion2006}.
 The following discussion of the necessary elements of these strategies is self-contained and does not assume any prior knowledge.
-In particular we adopt the graph-based approach and re-organize the sum over lattice bonds $\sum_{b_1,...,b_n}$ as a sum over evaluations of $F^{(n)}_{ii^\prime}$ on abstract (multi-)graphs $g^{(n)}$ which we will define momentarily,
+In a nutshell, our plan is to evaluate the expansion of the Matsubara correlator not directly for a full lattice $\mathcal{L}$, but first for individual lattice snippets with only $n$ bonds which are called graphs, $g^{(n)}$.
+These are then added up as they fit into the full lattice.
+Formally speaking, we re-organize the sum over (potentially identical) lattice bonds $\sum_{b_1,...,b_n}$ as a sum over evaluations of $F^{(n)}_{ii^\prime}$ on these graphs,

-A (multi-)graph of order $n$ denoted by $g^{(n)}$ is defined by the multi-set of $n$ (not necessarily distinct) edges $\{e_{1},...,e_{n}\}$ connecting its (arbitrarily numbered) vertices which contain the terminal vertices $j,j^\prime$.
-Different graphs are distinguished by graph topology, see Fig.~\ref{fig:GraphsG} for the example of all distinct graphs $g^{(n)}_t$, $t=1,2,...$ with up to $n=3$ edges that are required for our purpose.
-Vertices are indicated by blue circles, the terminal vertices $j,j^\prime$ are connected to red-square terminal indicators by thin lines.
-As we motivate later, two graphs only differing by the exchange $j \leftrightarrow j^\prime$ are considered topologically equivalent.
+A (multi-)graph of order $n$ denoted by $g^{(n)}$ can be thought of as a lattice-snippet with $n$ bonds, see Fig.~\ref{fig:GraphsG}.
+Formally, it is defined by the multi-set of $n$ (not necessarily distinct) edges $\{e_{1},...,e_{n}\}$ (thick black lines) connecting its arbitrarily numbered vertices (blue circles) which contain the terminal vertices $j,j^\prime$ (blue circles highlighted by attached red-square flags).
+The terminal vertices indicate the position of the external operators $S_i^z$ and $S_{i^\prime}^z$.
+Different graphs are distinguished by graph topology, Fig.~\ref{fig:GraphsG} shows all topological distinct graphs $g^{(n)}_t$, labeled by $t=1,2,...$ with up to $n=3$ edges that are required for our purpose.
+As we motivate later, two graphs only differing by the exchange of terminals $j \leftrightarrow j^\prime$ are considered topologically equivalent.